 The University of Michigan is not only located in Ann Arbor, it also has campuses in Dearborn and Flint.
 For 41 years the Cook Family Foundation has provided scholarships to Shiawassee area students attending UM in Ann Arbor; as of the 2020 academic year, the Foundation also began assisting academically accomplished students from local high schools to enroll at UM-Flint and UM-Dearborn.
 These campuses are strong institutions of higher learning in their own right, but they are also alternate pathways to a degree from University of Michigan-Ann Arbor.

-To explain the various opportunities of education at both UM-Ann Arbor and UM-Flint, a ZOOM session will be held the evening of September 20th at 7pm.
-Click HERE or Contact us to register for the event.
-This ZOOM session is intended for prospective Fall 2022 students with representatives from both campuses explaining the advantages of their respective schools as well as answering questions about how to apply, afford, and transfer to and from each of the campuses.
+To explain the various opportunities of education at both UM-Ann Arbor and UM-Flint, a ZOOM session was held on September 20th.
+Click HERE to see the recording of that ZOOM session.
+This ZOOM session was intended for prospective Fall 2022 students with representatives from both campuses explaining the advantages of their respective schools as well as answering questions about how to apply, afford, and transfer to and from each of the campuses.